Guidance for Sponsors and Hosts

 It is generally considered safest for the sponsor to take charge of the visa process and complete the application on your guest’s behalf.

 You may need to provide your guests with proof of your identity when they are applying at a visa application centre.
-This is not mandatory, but it can help support the application, and more information can be found in this government guidance on Provide evidence that you’re eligible for the scheme.
+This is not mandatory, but it can help support the application, and more information can be found in this government guidance on Provide evidence that you’re eligible for the scheme – GOVUK.

-You can see our guidance for Ukrainians on applying for a visa and if you need any help with the process, Here for Good have guides to completing the Ukraine Scheme visa applications.
+You can see our guidance for Ukrainians on applying for a visa and if you need any help with the process, hereforgoodlaw.org have resources that may be useful.

 UK Sponsors Waiting for Homes for Ukraine guest to arrive

-The government have created a guide on how to meet the accommodation needs for Homes for Ukraine guests, including information about gas safety and information about bills and paying rent.
+The government have created a guide on how to meet basic accommodation needs on GOV.UK including information about gas safety and information about bills and paying rent.

-There is also a guide about Meeting your Homes for Ukraine guests and helping them settle in, including details about what to do if things aren’t going as planned, how to improve communication and looking after your wellbeing and your guests wellbeing.
+There is also a guide about meeting your guests and helping them settle in – GOV.UK (www.gov.uk) including details about what to do if things aren’t going as planned (www.gov.uk), how to improve communication (www.gov.uk) and looking after your wellbeing (www,gov.uk) and your guests wellbeing (www.gov.uk)

-If you will be sponsoring Ukrainian children who are staying in the UK without their parent or legal guardian, there is separate guidance which should be read and understood.
+If you will be sponsoring Ukrainian children who are staying in the UK without their parent or legal guardian (www.gov.uk), there is separate guidance which should be read and understood.

 UK Sponsors supporting Homes for Ukraine guests

-Your Ukrainian guest may need to leave your home for a period of time to take a holiday or visit friends and family.
+The Ukrainian guest may need to leave your home for a period of time to take a holiday or visit friends and family.
 Under the Homes for Ukraine visa, a person can be away for up to 4 weeks.
-After this time, you should notify your local council.
+After this time, you should notify your local council on GOV.UK.

-The council should also be told if your guest has left permanently, and more information on this can be found in the guide on If your guest will be absent temporarily.
+The council should also be told if your guest has left permanently, and more information on this can be found in the GOV.UK guide on if your guest will be absent temporarily.

-It is important that if you have any concerns or if you’re worried about a Homes for Ukraine guest or their children these are reported as soon as possible so they can be investigated.
-The governments sponsor guidance provides links to report Modern slavery and exploitation and Concerns about children.
+It is important that if you have any concerns or if you’re worried about a Homes for Ukraine guest or their children (www.gov.uk) these are reported as soon as possible so they can be investigated.
+The GOV.UK sponsor guidance provides links to report Modern slavery and exploitation and Concerns about children (www.gov.uk).
 In an emergency, you should contact 999.

 Hosting is a rewarding, but sometimes challenging experience.
-This information from Reset Homes for Ukraine on Mental health, self-care and being aware of trauma may be a helpful resource for you, and there is further information on Supporting the Wellbeing of Your Guest.
+You should consider your mental health, self-care and being aware of trauma. as well as supporting the wellbeing of your guest.
 You can also get trauma tips for yourself and your guest, and watch a video about how to give a trauma informed welcome to survivors of trauma as a host from Trauma Treatment International.

 Ending Homes for Ukraine hosting arrangements

 It is important to talk to your guest about what happens after hosting as soon as possible.
 Be clear about how long you will be able to host and explain to your guest what happens after hosting.
-More information can be found in the government guidance on Ending your hosting arrangements, and helping your guest with their next steps: Homes for Ukraine.
+More information can be found in the GOV.UK guidance on ending your hosting arrangements, and helping your guest with their next steps.

-Reset Homes for Ukraine have created information pages on Planning for the end of your support and Practical support as your guests prepare for the end of hosting – Looking at different housing options, how this may impact any benefits that are being received and translated guides on the impact of the cost of living.
+By planning for the end of hosting, you can provide guests with practical support, like looking at different housing options, how this may impact any benefits that are being received and speaking about the impact of the cost of living.

 You can also refer your guests to our website where we have information for them on Moving on from hosting.